JoKerDii/DS-FAS/docs/notes/questions2.md

   2. <u>Exploding gradients.</u>

-     Exploding gradients are a problem when large error gradients accumulate and result in very large updates to neural network model weights during training.
+     Exploding gradient is a problem when large error gradients accumulate and result in very large updates to the weights in a neural network during training.

+     Signs of exploding gradients:

+     * The model weights quickly become very large during training
+     * The model weights go to NaN values during training
+     * The error gradient values are consistently above 1.0 for each node and layer during training

      One primary cause of gradients exploding lies in too large of a weight initialization and update.
 Hence, initializing model weights properly is the key to fix this exploding gradients problem.

-     It can also be mitigated using gradient clipping.
+     It can also be mitigated using <u>gradient clipping</u>.
 We set a threshold value, and if the gradient is larger than this threshold, we set it to the threshold.
      $$
      \text{if}\,\, \| {\partial L\over \partial W}\| > u: {\partial L\over \partial W} = \text{sign}({\partial L \over \partial W})u
      $$